Bayley Currey: Cup Series

 In March 2019, Currey partnered with Rick Ware Racing for his Monster Energy NASCAR Cup Series debut in the TicketGuardian 500 at ISM Raceway.
 He was slated to run the Bass Pro Shops NRA Night Race at Bristol with Ware until his suspension.
 Kyle Weatherman took his place in the 52.

 Currey returned to Ware and the Cup Series in May 2020, driving the No. 53 in the Supermarket Heroes 500 at Bristol.
 In August, he replaced J. J. Yeley during the Go Bowling 235 on the Daytona road course when Yeley required medical attention due to a failed cooling system.

 Currey returned to the series in the 2021 Quaker State 400 at Atlanta, driving the No. 15 for RWR.

 Personal life

 Currey's father was a race car driver.
 Bayley attended Texas State University.

+Currey bussed tables at The Salt Lick BBQ in Driftwood, Texas while in high school.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)